Forums » Using AMC (english) »

 Replies (8)

-RE: How to implement a floor function in the factoring strategy - Added by Alexis Bienvenüe almost 10 years ago
+RE: How to implement a floor function in the factoring strategy - Added by Alexis Bienvenüe over 10 years ago

-RE: How to implement a floor function in the factoring strategy - Added by Adin Ramirez almost 10 years ago
+RE: How to implement a floor function in the factoring strategy - Added by Adin Ramirez over 10 years ago

 What I ment by floor function is a rounding function to obtain the rounded down value.